-BRPD Chief speaking at luncheon about department's efforts against crime
+'Crime is down:' BRPD Chief speaks at luncheon about department's efforts against crime

 Latest Weather Blog

-BRPD Chief speaking at luncheon about department's efforts against crime
+'Crime is down:' BRPD Chief speaks at luncheon about department's efforts against crime

-BATON ROUGE — Baton Rouge Police Chief T. J. Morse discussed his department's efforts to fight crime at a East Baton Rouge Parish Chamber of Commerce luncheon Tuesday.
+BATON ROUGE — Baton Rouge Police Chief T. J. Morse discussed the state of his department at an East Baton Rouge Parish Chamber of Commerce luncheon Tuesday, addressing issues ranging from crime to lack of resources.

 The luncheon was held at Café Américain on Jefferson Highway.